LEGENDS: Chad Peterman’s $120M Home Service Scaling Strategy

 Open modal

-Owned and Operated continues its new Legends series, focusing on the stories of the home service industry’s most successful entrepreneurs.
+Owned and Operated continues its new LEGENDS series, focusing on the stories of the home service industry’s most successful entrepreneurs.
 John Wilson and Jack Carr are joined by special guest Chad Peterman, President and CEO of Peterman Brothers–a $120M home service empire with over 700 employees and eight locations.
 Follow along as Chad discusses how a centralized operation opened the door for expansion, the realities of recruiting and marketing for a large organization, and the power of podcasting and branding to help find the right hiring fits for your business culture.

 Service Scalers can help figure out your PPC, SEO, and even LSA.
 Right now they’re running a special $99 digital marketing audit where they’ll take a look under the hood of your marketing, tell you what’s working, and where you can optimize.
 Schedule today!